opencadc/tap/youcat/README.md

 The youcat.properties configures some admin and optional functions of the service.
 ```
-# configure the admin user
+# (optional) configure the admin user
 org.opencadc.youcat.adminUser = {identity}

-# (optional) configure schema creation in the database (default: false)
+# (optional) schema creation in the database (default: false)
 org.opencadc.youcat.createSchemaInDB = true|false
 ```
 The admin user can use the youcat API to create a new schema for a user.
-This will add the schema to the `tap_schema.schemas` table and enable the user to create tables in that schema.
+This will add the schema to the `tap_schema.schemas` table with the specified owner and enable the owner to further manage that schema.
 If the optional _createSchemaInDB_ flag is set to true, a schema created by admin will be created in the database in addition to being added to the `tap_schema`.
 If false, `youcat` will not create the schema in the database and just assume it exists and that the `tapadm` pool has permission to create objects (tables and indices) in it.

 As hard-coded behaviours of `youcat` are extracted from the build and made configurable, the configuration options will usually be in this file (see **development plans** below).